Cataloging Hidden Special Collections and Archives

 All nonconfidential information that applicants supply is made publicly available through CLIR's Hidden Collections Registry.
 Applicants are encouraged to use this Registry to find partners working with similar collections.
 Joint or collaborative applications are strongly encouraged.

 Although the program does not provide funds for the creation of digital surrogates of cataloged materials, CLIR hopes that many funded projects will ultimately be enhanced with publicly accessible digitized versions of the newly cataloged collections.
-For a more detailed description of the philosophy and mission of the Cataloging Hidden Special Collections and Archives program, see CLIR's original proposal to the Mellon Foundation (pdf) and CLIR's most recent renewal request to the Foundation (pdf).
+For a more detailed description of the philosophy and mission of the Cataloging Hidden Special Collections and Archives program, see CLIR's original proposal to the Mellon Foundation (pdf).

 - Funded Projects (further details about funded projects)